 - Reduces bacteria: Less moisture means fewer germs.

-- Promotes natural healing: The body’s healing process is more efficient in air.
+- Promotes natural healing: The body heals more efficiently in open air.

-- Encourages detachment: The stump falls off more naturally.
+- Encourages detachment: The stump falls off more naturally when dry.

 - Simplifies care: Less fuss with cleaning and covering.